 Types of aspergillosis

-There are four main types of aspergillosis in the lungs.
-They are:
+The main types of aspergillosis that affect the lungs are:

 Chronic pulmonary aspergillosis